ctaschereau/pipool/README.md

     [Install]
     WantedBy=multi-user.target```

+## Notes

+Let's say that the server's user is "pi" and the server is at 192:168.1.135, then to ssh into the server, you would do :
+`ssh pi@192.168.1.135`
+and to copy over all the server's csv files, you would do (only in bash for some weird reason, does not work in zsh...) :
+`scp pi@192.168.1.135:/home/pi/pipool/*.csv .`

 ## Todos
-- Add script to create and manage service for Deno webserver
+- Add script to create and manage service
 - Use a real way of templating stuff for the client-side (ex: Vue.js or React.js)
 - Use a nice client-side lib
-- Manage the fact that the _local.ts_ file could not be there
 - Better logging (use nice datetime format)